Encoding many-valued logic in $\lambda$-calculus: Motivation and overview

-So could Church have observed that a three-valued logic can be encoded in his $\lambda$-calculus?
-We have to remember that Church did not work with what is now called the classical $\lambda$-calculus but with a restricted format of the $\lambda\Iterm$-calculus.
-There is a Church encoding for Boolean logic in the $\lambda\Iterm$-calculus.
+It is a natural question to ask whether an encoding of $3$-valued logic is possible in the $\lambda\Iterm$-calculus.
+We recall that there is a Church encoding for Boolean logic in the $\lambda\Iterm$-calculus.
 Barendregt has shown that the unsolvable terms in $\lambda\Iterm$-calculus are exactly the $\lambda\Iterm$-terms without a finite normal form.
 This means that the B\"ohm tree of a $\lambda\Iterm$-term is either its finite normal form or $\bot$.
 No infinite terms or reductions are needed in case of $\lambda\Iterm$-calculus to define B\"ohm trees.
-Now the above encoding of McCarthy's three-valued logic can be repeated in Church's $\lambda\Iterm$-calculus.
-So, we guess that, had Church made the step of considering a rewrite rule $M\to \bot$ whenever $M$ has no finite normal form, he could have found this encoding without much troubles.
-The idea that a non-classical logic is hiding inside his $\lambda$-calculus he may have found pleasing after all.
+Thus the above encoding of McCarthy's three-valued logic can be quite simply repeated in Church's $\lambda\Iterm$-calculus.
+For the details see Section~\ref{lambdaI}.

+Yet, while this encoding is undoubtedly well within Church's technical means, the B\"ohm tree concept seems in conflict with his intuition of meaning.
+The B\"ohm tree construction gives meaning to any term: the terms without a finite normal form which Church considers meaningless/insignificant are given the ``meaning'' $\bot$ in this extension of $\lambda\Iterm$-calculus with the $\bot$-rule.as